 Headache– it may be present before, during, or after the visual disturbance and sometimes it can occur without headache (ocular migraine without headache)

-Flashes of light and wavy or zigzag lines
+Flashes of light and wavy, zigzag lines or halos around lights.

 Other symptoms may include: Nausea, vomiting and/or sensitivity to sound and light